David Tennant: 2005–2010

-On 13 March 2009, Tennant presented Red Nose Day 2009 with Davina McCall.
+On 13 March 2009, Tennant co-presented the live charity event Red Nose Day 2009 with Davina McCall.
 He joined Franz Ferdinand onstage to play the guitar on their song "No You Girls" on a special Comic Relief edition of Top of the Pops.
-In summer 2009, Tennant filmed St. Trinian's II: The Legend of Fritton's Gold.
-The film was released in December 2009.
-From October 2009, he hosted the Masterpiece Contemporary programming strand on the American Public Broadcasting Service.
-In December 2009, he shot an NBC pilot for Rex Is Not Your Lawyer.
-The legal drama, which would have starred Tennant as a lawyer with an anxiety disorder, was not ordered to series.

-On 7 March 2010, Tennant appeared as George in a one-part BBC Radio 4 adaptation of Of Mice and Men in the Classic Serial strand.
-In October 2010 he starred as Dave, a man struggling to raise five children after the death of his partner, in the British drama Single Father.
-For this role he was nominated as Best Actor at the Royal Television Society Programme Awards 2010.
+From October 2009, Tennant hosted the Masterpiece Contemporary programming strand on PBS in the United States.
+Tennant appeared in the 2009 film St Trinian's 2: The Legend of Fritton's Gold.
+In November 2009, he was cast as Rex Alexander, a lawyer with an anxiety disorder in the NBC legal drama pilot Rex Is Not Your Lawyer; it was not ordered to series.
+Tennant appeared on Desert Island Discs on 27 December 2009.
+Tennant played George Milton in a 2010 BBC Radio 4 adaptation of Of Mice and Men in the Classic Serial strand.
+In October 2010 he starred as Dave, a man struggling to raise four children after the death of his partner, in the British drama Single Father.

-Tennant has described theatre work as his "default way of being".
-He joined the Royal Shakespeare Company (RSC), to play Hamlet with Patrick Stewart and Berowne in Love's Labours Lost in 2008.
-From August to November 2008 he appeared at the Courtyard Theatre in Stratford-upon-Avon as Hamlet, playing that role in repertory with Berowne that October and November.
-Hamlet transferred to the Novello Theatre in London's West End in December 2008, but Tennant suffered a prolapsed disc during previews and was unable to perform from 8 December 2008 until 2 January 2009, during which time the role was played by his understudy Edward Bennett.
-He returned to his role in the production on 3 January 2009, and appeared until the run ended on 10 January.
-Tennant's performance of Hamlet was critically acclaimed.
-In 2009, he worked on a TV film version of the RSC's 2008 Hamlet for BBC Two.
-On 12 April 2011, a photograph of Tennant as Hamlet featured on a stamp issued by the Royal Mail to mark the RSC's fiftieth anniversary.
+In 2008, Tennant described theatre work as his "default way of being".
+In August 2008, he began playing Prince Hamlet in the Royal Shakespeare Company's production of Hamlet at the Courtyard Theatre in Stratford-upon-Avon, directed by Gregory Doran, with Patrick Stewart as King Claudius.
+Tennant's popularity as the Doctor increased anticipation for the production.
+During that season, Doran also cast Tennant as Berowne in the RSC's Love's Labour's Lost; rehearsals began two days after Hamlet opened and the two plays ran concurrently.
+In December 2008, Hamlet transferred to the Novello Theatre in London's West End.
+Tickets went on sale in September and sold out within under three hours.
+However, Tennant suffered a prolapsed disc during previews and pulled out of the play hours before the Novello opening night performance.
+His understudy Edward Bennett took over the role from 8 December 2008 to 2 January 2009 while Tennant underwent back surgery.
+Tennant resumed the role on 3 January 2009, and continued until the run ended on 10 January.